Skip to main content

 });

 In the example above, an effect cell (effect) is created that is tied to an action cell.
 The side effect, defined by effect is a form submission effected by the (hypothetical) submitForm() function.
 The submitForm function is run whenever action is triggered.
-Notice the value of submitForm() is returned in the effect function.
+Notice that the value of submitForm() is returned in the effect function.
 This becomes the value of the effect cell which allows us to observe the result/status of the effect by observing the effect cell.

 This is different from ValueCell.watch in the following ways: